 NOTE 2—The means by which the AP determines the need for priority is outside the scope of this standard.

-Non-AP MLDs or EHT non-AP STAs enable NSEP priority access by sending a request to an associated AP MLD that advertises the capability.
-The non-AP MLD can send the request on any available link between the non-AP MLD and the AP MLD.
-The AP MLD authorizes the non-AP MLD or EHT non-AP STA using locally stored verification information or information received from an NSEP service provider via the SSPN interface and sends a response to the non-AP MLD or EHT non-AP STA.
-Alternatively, the AP MLD can enable NSEP priority access by sending an unsolicited request to a non-AP MLD or EHT non-AP STA and the non-AP MLD or EHT non-AP STA confirms the request by sending a response.[#1721, #2266]
+Non-AP MLDsenable NSEP priority access by sending a request to an associated AP MLD that advertises the capability.
+A non-AP MLD can send the request on any available link between the non-AP MLD and the AP MLD and, if authorized, NSEP priority access will be enabled on all links within the MLD.
+The AP MLD authorizes the non-AP MLD using locally stored verification information or information received from an NSEP service provider via the SSPN interface and sends a response to the non-AP MLD.
+Alternatively, the AP MLD can enable NSEP priority access by sending an unsolicited request to a non-AP MLD and the non-AP MLD confirms the request by sending a response.
+An AP MLD can send the request on any available link between the AP MLD and non-AP MLD and NSEP priority access will be enabled on all links within the MLD. [#1721, #2266]

-While NSEP priority access is enabled, all traffic to and from the non-AP MLD or EHT non-AP STA is treated with a higher priority, as described in 35.10.3 (NSEP priority access procedure).
-Either the AP MLD or the non-AP MLD or the EHT non-AP STA can disable NSEP priority access. [#1112, #2266, #1721]
+While NSEP priority access is enabled, all traffic to and from the non-AP MLD is treated with a higher priority, as described in 35.10.3 (NSEP priority access procedure).
+Either the AP MLD or the non-AP MLD can disable NSEP priority access. [#1112, #2266, #1721]

+Discussion point: The issue of the representation and behaviors of non-AP STA that only make use of a single link has not been fully settled in the TG.
+Our intention is to enable such devices to support NSEP priority access.
+For the time being, we have addressed the use of NSEP priority access by MLDs in the text above.
+Once the TG reaches consensus on the handling of single-link non-AP STAs, we will update the text accordingly.

+Reference: [Motion 142, #SP303, [23] and [165]]

+The support of the following MLO features is mandatory for 802.11be AP and 802.11be STA.

+Discovery procedure, setup procedures, security procedures, default mapping (all TIDs mapped to all links, all setup links enabled), TIM indicating BUs at MLD level, BA at MLD level, power save per link, power state change indications per link, and BSS parameter critical update procedure.

+NOTE – The above does not preclude other functionalities being added to the list.

+Straw Poll:

+Do you support to incorporate the changes proposed by the following CIDs in 510/r4:

+1110, 1112, 1721, 1722, 1820, 2257, 2258, 2264, 2265, 2266, 2274, 3345